What you should know about digital citizenship

 According to Digital Citizenship.net, it covers nine themes:

-• Digital Law – deals with the ethics of technology within a society and the rules that apply to anyone who plays or works online.
+• Digital Law – Deals with the ethics of technology within a society and the rules that apply to anyone who plays or works online.

 It helps you maximize the benefits of the global community